raspberrypilearning/i-made-you-a-book/en/step_3.md

 --- /collapse ---

-Use your new Scratch project, a pen and paper, or both to plan ideas for your book.
+Use your new Scratch project, ✏️ a pencil and [our planning sheet](){:target="_blank"} or a piece of paper, to plan ideas for your book.

 --- /task ---

 --- task ---

 Think about the backdrops and sprites:
-- Which backdrops or background colours will you use in your book?
+- 🖼️ Which backdrops or background colours will you use in your book?
-- How will users interact with your book to turn to the next page?
+- 🗒️ How will users interact with your book to turn to the next page?
-- Which characters and objects will you have in your book?
+- 🦧 Which characters and objects will you have in your book?
-- How will the sprites be animated and interact on each page?
+- 🏃‍♀️ How will the sprites be animated and interact on each page?

 --- /task ---